mrisen/inet-showcases/wireless/directionalselectivity/doc/index.rst

 Parabolic Antenna
 ~~~~~~~~~~~~~~~~~

-The :ned:`ParabolicAntenna` module simulates the main lobe radiation
+The :ned:`ParabolicAntenna` module simulates the radiation
-pattern of a `parabolic antenna <https://en.wikipedia.org/wiki/Parabolic_antenna>`__.
-The antenna module has the following
+pattern of the main lobe of a `parabolic antenna <https://en.wikipedia.org/wiki/Parabolic_antenna>`__.
-parameters:
+The antenna module has the following parameters:

--  :par:`MaxGain`: the maximum gain of the antenna
+-  :par:`maxGain`: the maximum gain of the antenna in dB
--  :par:`MinGain`: the minimum gain of the antenna
+-  :par:`minGain`: the minimum gain of the antenna in dB
--  :par:`BeamWidth`: the 3 dB beam width in degrees
+-  :par:`beamWidth`: width of the 3 dB beam in degrees

 The configuration for this antenna is :ned:`ParabolicAntenna` in
 :download:`omnetpp.ini <../omnetpp.ini>`: